andyjballgit/ZwiftFAQ/ReadMe.md

 * Using Apple TV Bluetooth (Cos coulnt get Companion app to be visible)
 * Doing Spindown test in Zwift App was timing out , so moved the Apple TV nearer the Kickr

-## 4/11/2018 - Zwift Companion App not connecting to Zwift Apple Tv

-* Can't find a way of switching to Companion App on the pairing screen.